27.0 kWhUseable Battery

 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Kia Soul EV.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Kia Soul EV.

 All about the Kia Soul EV